davidrhoden/davidrhoden-basic-netlify/timeline/karaoke/karaoke-childrens-story-apr-17-2025.md

 title: I did a karaoke cartoon of a Slick Rick song that might be kind of obscure.
 date: 2025-04-27T00:00:00
 excerpt: When I worked at Cat's Records (1985 or so) many, many people asked when the new Slick Rick was coming out.
-summary: When I worked at Cat's Records (1985 or so) many, many people asked when the new Slick Rick was coming out.
 image: /static/img/karaoke/childrens-story-apr-26-2025.jpeg
 tags:
   - cartoons